 Venues come in all shapes and sizes, they range from the typical; ballrooms, meeting rooms, and restaurants to the truly unique and captivating; Airport Hangers, Outdoor Spaces, and even Chicago Elevated Train Cars.

-The typical venues are pretty straight forward when planning your event as they usually come with all of the fixins required making your event a success, they have kitchens, are ADA compliant and have plenty of parking, so on and so forth.
+The typical venues are pretty straightforward when planning your event as they usually come with all of the fixins required to make your event a success, they have kitchens, are ADA compliant, and have plenty of parking, so on and so forth.